 The Campus Partners Committee, facilitated by the Center for Global Engagement, is comprised of units across campus and works to embed global engagement to our campus.
-The Committee’s focus is to deepen the global vision on our campus and prepare students, staff and faculty for active global citizenship.
-The Center for Global Engagement desires to maintain resilience as a higher education institution and is steadfast to the global learning that our students must develop and internationalization that our campus must adopt.
-The Committee’s approach to guidance and program development is interdisciplinary and together with the Center for Global Engagement will advocate and promote efforts to internationalize the curriculum, provide opportunities for students to study abroad and work to increase the number and diversity of students on campus.
+The Committee’s focus is to deepen the global vision on our campus and prepare students, staff, and faculty for active global citizenship.
+The Center for Global Engagement desires to maintain resilience as a higher education institution and is steadfast to the global learning that our students must develop and the internationalization that our campus must adopt.
+The Committee’s approach to guidance and program development is interdisciplinary and together with the Center for Global Engagement will advocate and promote efforts to internationalize the curriculum, provide opportunities for students to study abroad, and work to increase the number and diversity of students on campus.
 We will foster collaborations with international faculty and higher education institutions around the world.

 David R. Ader, PhD